extropium/leaflet_ionic/sql-for-data-science-1-master/week-4/README.md

 #### Start with `SELECT`

-Especially if you're unfamiliar with the d
+Especially if you're unfamiliar with the data, start small.
+Every statement starts with a `SELECT`.

+If using subqueries, start with the innermost qu